- Tour Interest: Birding, Natural History, and Short Tours

 - Tour Duration: 4 Days – 3 Nights

-Starts/Ends: Starts and ends in Puerto Madryn or Trelew
+- Starts/Ends: Starts and ends in Puerto Iguazú (Argentina) or Foz do Iguaçu (Brazil)

-Day 4 – Last morning birding around Puerto Madryn or Trelew.
+- Day 4 – Last morning birding in Iguazú.
 Afternoon transfer to your selected airport.
-Tour Conclusion.
+Tour Conclusion

 Private transportation for all transfers and excursions.
 Accommodations on a twin/double basis.
 Single supplements on request.
-Full time Trogon Tours’ leader to accompany the group from day 1 on arrival in Trelew or Puerto Madryn airport to day 4 on departure from that same airport.
+Full time Trogon Tours’ leader to accompany the group from day 1 on arrival in Iguazú or Iguaçú airport to day 4 on departure from that same airport.
 Local guides where required by law.
 All breakfasts, lunches, box-lunches and dinners, from dinner on day 1 to lunch on day 4 of the tour.
 No drinks included.
-One whalewatching boat tour in Puerto Pirámides on a shared basis.
 Admission fees to all national parks and nature reserves.

 What’s Not Included?

 International and domestic airfares and airport taxes.
 Tips to guides, drivers, hotel & restaurants personnel, etc. Drinks with your meals.
 Personal travel and medical insurance.
 Anything not specified under “What is included?”